joowani/dtags/README.rst

     # You may need to sudo depending on your setup
     ~$ pip install --upgrade dtags

-Add the following line at the end of your shell runtime config and reload the shell:
+Add the following line at the end of your shell runtime configuration and reload the shell:

 .. code:: bash